qafuturex/SportyHomeTestAPI/README.md

 | **3.
 Test retrieving author information** | 1.
 Get a list of authors. <br> 2.
 Select a random author. <br> 3.
 Retrieve author details. <br> 4.
 Validate author's poems structure

 ## Tools and Validation
-Assertions: Used Hamcrest for assertions because it's simple to use and gives clear error messages when something fails.
+* **Assertions:** Used Hamcrest for assertions because it's simple to use and gives clear error messages when something fails.
 This makes debugging easier.
-Response Code Validation: Every response has its status code validated to ensure it matches the expected outcome (e.g., 200 for success).
+* **Response Code Validation:** Every response has its status code validated to ensure it matches the expected outcome (e.g., 200 for success).
-Body Validation: Used Pydantic to validate the response body.
+* **Response Body Validation:** Used Pydantic to validate the response body.
 It ensures the data matches the expected schema and catches type errors or missing fields.
 Pydantic is useful because it gives a clear reason if something in the structure is wrong.